Female Genital Mutilation in the 21st Century: Medical, Legal, and Ethical Perspectives

 • Location: Faculty of Law and Political Science - Building 1 - Paul Valéry Lecture Hall (1.1.c) - Rue de l’École Mage (main entrance) - 34060 Montpellier

-The practice of female genital mutilation remains taboo in the 21st century.
-There is a heavy silence surrounding these practices, such that those affected do not dare to speak out.
-However, field studies show that these practices continue to exist, including in Europe.
+The practice of female genital mutilation remains a taboo in the 21st century.
+A heavy silence surrounds these practices, to the extent that those affected do not dare to speak out.
+Yet field studies reveal that these practices continue to persist, even within Europe.

-The symposium, organized by the Montpellier Criminal Law and Forensic Science Team (EDPFM), aims to bring together different perspectives on the practice of female genital mutilation, with a dual focus on theoretical and empirical considerations as well as domestic and international considerations.
-On a subject that is rarely addressed as such, the symposium will provide an opportunity to take stock of the situation and outline medical, legal, and ethical perspectives, through rich contributions from academics and professionals.
+Organized by the Montpellier Team for Criminal Law and Forensic Sciences (EDPFM), the conference aims to bring together diverse perspectives on the practice of female genital mutilation, focusing on two main areas of inquiry: theoretical and empirical considerations, and domestic and international perspectives.
+On a subject rarely addressed as such, the conference will provide an opportunity to assess the current state of affairs and outline medical, legal, and ethical perspectives through insightful presentations by academics and professionals.